dphfox/ty/README.md

 )
 ```

-`ty` functions are also exposed as methods on type defition objects, so you can easily chain them for greater clarity.
+`ty` functions are also exposed as methods on type definition objects, so you can easily chain them for greater clarity.

 ```Lua
 local NetworkPrimitive =